dnsmith124/spotify-web-api-react/README.md

 ## Project Status

 This project is currently in development.

 Users can authenticate with Spotify, then browse through their saved playlists.
+Playback can be controlled as well (play/pause/skip forward/skip back), and users can play songs from their saved playlists by clicking them.

 ## Feature Roadmap